"Taj Mahal was built by a grief stricken Emperor Shah Jahan as a memorial to his beloved wife Mumtaz Mahal."

 Lapis-lazuli, Cornelian, Mother of pearl, Agate and Emerald are inlaid in floral and geometrical patterns in the marble itself.

-Work on this enchanting mausoleum on the bank of Yamuna started in 1631 and it took 22 years to complete with the help of an estimated 20,000 workers.
+Work on this enchanting mausoleum on the bank of Yamuna started in 1631 and it took around 22 years to complete the entire premises with the help of an estimated 20,000 workers.